educoreai-lotus/Assessment/templates/06-AI_Design_Prompt.md

 ## 🎯 Theoretical Question Difficulty Policy

-- All theoretical questions generated for exams must have difficulty set to **"medium"**.
+- All theoretical questions generated for exams must have difficulty set to **"medium"** (fixed).
-- Any incoming difficulty on theoretical items from internal functions is ignored during package build.
+- Any incoming difficulty on theoretical items from internal functions is ignored during package build (enforced in storage mapping).
 - External DevLab requests (non-exam use) may specify difficulty, which is honored only when explicitly allowed by `allowExternalDifficulty=true` in the Theoretical Question Builder.
 - Coding questions retain externally provided difficulty.

+## 🚫 No-Hints-for-Students Rule

+- Hints are never exposed in exam packages delivered to learners.
+- Storage mapping strips `hints` from all prompts before persistence.
+- Any AI prompt or generation template must ensure hints are only included in instructor or validation contexts.

 Artifacts affected: